Maidenhead: Landmarks

-Maidenhead clock tower was built for Queen Victoria's diamond jubilee and is located outside the railway station.
-Maidenhead Bridge was built in 1777.
+The current Maidenhead Bridge, a local landmark, dates from 1777 and was built at a cost of £19,000.
 It takes the A4 over the Thames to join Maidenhead to Taplow.
-All Saints' Church, Boyne Hill was completed in 1857 is one of the finest examples of the early work of the architect G. E. Street.
-The site is also regarded by many as the premier architectural site in the town.
+All Saints' Church, Boyne Hill was completed in 1857 and is an early work by the architect G. E. Street.
 The church, consecrated on 2 December 1857 by Bishop Samuel Wilberforce, became the first ecclesiastical parish in the Borough of Maidenhead.
 Ten years later, in 1867, his brother William Wilberforce junior founded a Catholic chapel that led to St Joseph's Church.
-Boulter's Lock is a lock on the river Thames on the east side of Maidenhead.
-It adjoins Ray Mill Island.
-In addition the town has a range of various statues which form part of a recognisable image of the town, including the 'Boy and the Boat' location at the top end of the High Street, near the Methodist Church.
+Maidenhead clock tower was built for Queen Victoria's diamond jubilee and stands outside the railway station.
+Boulter's Lock is a lock on the river Thames on the east side of Maidenhead, adjoining Ray Mill Island.
+The town has a number of statues which form part of a recognisable image of the town, including the 'Boy and the Boat' at the top end of the High Street, near the Methodist Church.

 Character

 Maidenhead has a long history of settlement, going back to the Anglo-Saxon and Roman periods.
 Despite this, there are no visible architectural remains in the present day town to show this.
 Although there are attractive residential and green areas in and around Maidenhead, the historic heart of the town has been redeveloped, primarily with office space, high technology company headquarters and apartments, making it one of the key business and commuter towns of the Silicon Corridor.
-This has happened in piecemeal fashion over the last forty years and unfortunately, Maidenhead town centre has lost most many historic buildings and much of its traditional English market town character.
+This has happened in piecemeal fashion over the last forty years and Maidenhead town centre has lost most many historic buildings and much of its traditional English market town character.
 The High Street and Bridge Street areas only possess one heavily restored Medieval building and a handful of Georgian buildings in the Chapel Arches area.

 Research by the New Economics Foundation rated Maidenhead as an example of a clone town and the town centre is regarded as in need of improvement.
 In December 2007, the Royal Borough of Windsor and Maidenhead set up the Partnership for the Regeneration of Maidenhead (PRoM), which in October 2008 launched a comprehensive 20 Year Vision and Action Plan for rejuvenating the town centre.
 Launch of the plan coincided with confirmation by central government that Maidenhead will be part of the new Crossrail project.
 PRoM's plans highlight five key developments which will help shape the town for the future.